kevinatrix15/plugin-factory-demo/README.md

 Instantiating an 'A' from the Factory:Hello from A!
 I got the value: 42 instantiating a 'B' from the Factory:Hello from B!
 I got the value: 42
 ```

+### Solving the issue with linker flags

+Replace `-DUSE_A_TYPE` with `-DUSE_LINK_OPTS`.
+This adds the GNU linker flag `--no-as-needed`, which forces the linker to use (and load) each dynamic library in the executable, regardless of whether it satisfies any undefined symbols.